Ile (singer): Almadura

 On May 20, 2019, Ile released her sophomore album, Almadura, a title that literally translates to "strong soul" and is a play on words of the Spanish word for "armor" ("armadura").
 The album contains modern and electronic takes on Puerto Rican and other Caribbean musical styles and folklore, referencing traditional musical genres like bomba and featuring artists like jazz and salsa pianist Eddie Palmieri.

 Almadura not only reflects on Puerto Rico's cultural roots but on its present and future, as well, notably in the wake of Hurricane Maria.
 The video for the lead single, "Odio," reenacts the Cerro Maravilla murders as a message of empowerment and solidarity in response to the aftermath of the storm.

 In a year-end essay for Slate, Ann Powers cited Almadura as proof that the format is not dead but rather undergoing a "metamorphosis", with artists such as iLe utilizing the concept album through the culturally relevant autobiographical narratives.

 Nacarile

 Her third album, Nacarile, was released on October 21, 2022.

-Nacarile, a substantial 11-track project, is the outcome.
-It incorporates iLe's love of traditional Latin American music, Puerto Rican folk percussion, and even some of the hip-hop she and her brothers used to perform in the renowned group Calle 13 when she was younger.
-However, Nacarile also fuses new genres into iLe's most inventive, forward-thinking effort yet by fusing astral synths, irreverent art pop, and prismatic melodies.
+The album incorporates iLe's love of traditional Latin American music, Puerto Rican folk percussion, and hip-hop.
+Additionally, Nacarile also fuses new genres by combining astral synths, irreverent art pop, and prismatic melodies.